Topical Talk

 Skills and knowledge

 Children who join Topical Talk discussions regularly make significant accelerated progress in creativity, problem-solving, listening with an open mind and speaking with confidence.
-We use the Skills Builder Framework to build students’ skills and – in collaboration with teachers – to measure their progress.
+We use the Skills Builder Framework to build students’ skills and – in collaboration with teachers – measure their progress.

 Children learn to use these skills to engage effectively with real-world issues affecting their lives and communities.
 They build in-depth knowledge about the news, and the workings of the world which shape news stories.